 How to clean a neck tattoo

-First things first – keep your head as still as possible for the first 24 hours.
+First things first – you need to move your head as little as possible for the first 24 hours.
 You may not even realize it, but you move your neck a lot.

-When you leave your session, the area should be covered with antibacterial cream and a wrap or bandage.
-Leave this on for 8-12 hours after your session so that your skin can begin healing.
+When you leave your session, your neck will be covered with a wrap or bandage.
+Leave this on for 8-12 hours after your session so that your skin can begin healing without the risk of infection.

 If your session was in the morning, take it off before bed.
-If your session was in the afternoon, feel free to sleep with it on for the first night.
+If your session was in the afternoon, sleep with it on for the first night.

-When you are ready to take it off and clean it for the first time, here’s what to do.
+When you're ready to clean it for the first time, here’s what you need to do.

 1. Gently remove the wrap

-There’s a chance that the wrap or bandage may stick to your skin – this is normal.
+The wrap or bandage will likely stick to your skin when you try to pull it off – this is normal.
 Gently remove it to avoid damaging your skin.
 This is one of those times where you absolutely should not “rip the Band-Aid off.”

 2. Wash your hands